anddelu/mySparkLearning/README.md

 # mySparkLearning
-articles about scala、spark
+articles about scala、spark.
-the way has began
+the hard way has began.